collective/collective.recipe.backup/src/collective/recipe/backup/README.txt

     bin/filestoragebackup script and one bin/blobstoragebackup script,
     using only_blobs in one and backup_blobs in the other.

+use_rsync
+    Use rsync with hard links for backing up the blobs.
+Default is true.  rsync is probably not available on all machines though, and I guess hard links will not work on Windows.
+When you set this to false, we fall back to a simple copy (``shutil.copytree`` from python in fact).

 We'll use all options, except the blob options for now::